pmd/pmd-bluej/README.md

 BlueJ.

-To install under Windows, assuming you have installed BlueJ into the normal location, copy the PMDExecExt-Win.jar file to C:\Program Files\BlueJ\lib\extensions.
+To install under Windows, assuming you have installed BlueJ into the normal location, copy the PMDExecExt.jar file to C:\Program Files\BlueJ\lib\extensions.

 This BlueJ extension also requires a wrapper script to be created.
 This script sets the rulesets that PMD will run against your code and (optionally) sets the version of PMD